Washington DC Data Center: Which Offers the Best Customer Support?

 You've heard it before, but we're going to say it again: chance favors the prepared.

-At first glance, picking a data center provider who merely provides for your space and networking requirements may be the best decision budget-wise.
+At first glance, picking a data center who merely provides for your space and networking requirements at the lowest rate may be the best decision budget-wise.
 However, it's important to note that paying extra for on-site support might be the best decision you'll make in the long run.